Syncfusion AI Assistant

 Form Designer Feature

-Fields retain their properties when downloaded or reloaded, even in large documents.
-Essential operations like cut, copy, paste, zoom, and resize work smoothly while preserving data integrity.
-Additional features include read-only and required field modes, validation, extensive customization, undo/redo functionality, and form submission controls.
+Fields retain their properties and data when a document is downloaded or reloaded, including large documents.
+Core editing operations such as cut, copy, paste, zoom, and resize preserve field state.
+Additional capabilities include read-only and required field modes, validation, appearance customization, undo/redo, and form submission controls.

-SfPdfViewer supports a range of interactive form fields for structured and dynamic data collection:
+SfPdfViewer supports the following interactive form fields used for structured data collection:

 2. Password